Posted in:

 Parliament

-As the name of the stop says, I have arrived at the Austrian parliament building.
-Presently, it is surrounded by scaffolding and construction cranes for a major renovation, and not as photogenic as usually.
-Instead, I walked 150 meters along the Ringstrasse and took a look at Vienna’s City Hall (Rathaus), across the street from the Burgteater, where there is also a stop for line D. After having shot some pics of the city hall from the square in front, where various events often take place, I continued my streetcar sightseeing in Vienna for another five stops.
-Leaving the Ringstrasse behind and moving away from the historic center, my next stop was at Bauernfeld.
+As the stop’s name says, I have arrived at the Austrian parliament building.
+It’s one of the largest buildings on Ringstrasse, with 13,500 square meters and built in Greek Revival style.
+The foundation stone was laid in 1874, and the building was completed in 1883.
+Further 150 meters along the Ringstrasse and I took a look at Vienna’s City Hall (Rathaus), across the street from the Burgteater, where there is also a stop for line D. After having shot some pics of the city hall from the square in front, where various events often take place, I continued my streetcar sightseeing in Vienna for another five stops.
+Leaving the Ringstrasse behind and moving away from the historic centre, my next stop was at Bauernfeld.

-Austria’s parlement in Vienna.
+Austria’s parliament building in Vienna.
 Photo: Ana Lucia Marcos ©

 ADVERTISEMENT